nicolaipogadl/nicolaipogadl.github.io/index.md

 **I was born in** Germany, studied in Switzerland and currently live in Canada.

-Until recently I worked **at the Canadian International Council** in [Toronto](https://thecic.org/about/) and helped to engage Canadians in the national conversation on international issues - the CIC's mission since 1928.
+Until April 2020 I worked **at the Canadian International Council** in [Toronto](https://thecic.org/about/) and helped to engage Canadians in the national conversation on international issues - the CIC's mission since 1928.

 **From 2015 to 2018** I worked as a project manager at the [Montreal Institute for Genocide and Human Rights Studies](http://www.concordia.ca/research/migs/) and the [Digital Mass Atrocity Prevention Lab](http://www.concordia.ca/research/migs/projects/dmap.html) at Concordia University in Montreal.